CANADA FX DEBT-C$ touches 3-month low as Europe worries weigh

 By Solarina Ho

-anxiety over the fate of aid for Greece and fears about whether
+anxiety over the fate of aid for Greece hurt the value of assets

 A public clash between Greece's international lenders over